safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

 {{< ingress >}}
 In this tutorial, we will explore Safespring's cloutility-backup-client library written in Go.
 We will write a small, easily deployable, tool to automate the enrollment procedure of backup nodes and take a deeper look at a few of the methods available in the cloutility-api-client library.
 {{< /ingress >}}

+{{% note "Recommended reading" %}}
+Dive deeper into the world of open-source backup client management by checking out our recent article on [Creating an Open-Source Backup Client Library.](/blogg/2023/2023-04-creating-an-opensource-backup-client-library/)  Happy reading!
+{{% /note %}}

 ## Prerequisites